-It seems not a day goes by that we don’t get questions regarding kombucha alcohol content.
-This is a valid concern for many people but is especially common with pregnant women, recovering alcoholics, and parents concerned with their kids drinking kombucha.
-Before diving in, essentially, we can divide kombucha into three categories – store-bought, homemade, and hard.
-Hard kombucha is becoming more and more common in bars, restaurants, and grocery stores.
-These are obviously alcoholic, so I’m not going to patronize you and explain any further.
-So let’s discuss kombucha.
+It seems not a day goes by that we don’t get questions regarding kombucha’s alcohol content.
+This is a valid concern for many people, but it is especially common among pregnant women, recovering alcoholics, and parents concerned about their kids drinking kombucha.
+Before diving in, we can essentially divide kombucha into three categories: store-bought kombucha, homemade kombucha, and hard kombucha.

-If you’re trying to get drunk off kombucha, you’re going to need to add liquor.
-No worries; we have a few hard kombucha recipes to get you started.
+So, what does all this mean?
+Well, if you’re trying to get drunk from kombucha, you’ll need to get the hard stuff or add liquor.
+No worries—we have a few hard kombucha cocktail recipes to get you started!

 Commercial kombucha generally contains less than 0.5% alcohol by volume (ABV).
 If it goes above this limit, it would be classified as an alcoholic beverage in the United States.